maciejbdybala/grand-repo/README.md

 **2024-03-31**

+* Done with questions on random processes, glad I am becoming fluent in Python.
+I am reading on the final assignment material.
+While the Ising model is fascinating, I think given my current circumastances I am still going to choose working on a case study in integer programming.
+A lot of show-and-tell, and I can potentially apply it to both my work and life outside work.
+* I installed Obsidian and am looking to start taking notes using it.
+Thinking how to integrate this journalling with Obsidian note-taking.
+  * to do: post my Python code on GitHub to showcase skills.

+**2024-03-31**

 * Done with solving differential equations numerically using Python for my assignment, I am looking at random processes now.
 This should be relatively straightforward given previous knowledge.
 I also gained access to the end of module assignment which is a more independent piece of work.
 I am going to choose a case study in integer programming.
 This has many applications in management science and related areas, for example planning the best order in which to visit a number of locations, or scheduling the use of resources.
 It comes across as a bread-and-butter optimisation problem.
   * to do: post my Python code on GitHub to showcase skills.
 I should definitely do it!